 Comprehensive Overview: Delving Deeper into Suffixes

 The concept of using suffixes to distinguish individuals dates back centuries, originating from the need to differentiate family members, particularly fathers and sons, who shared the same given name.
-In ancient Rome, for example, names often included filiation, indicating the father's name and relationship ("Marcus, son of Quintus").
+In practice, in ancient Rome, for example, names often included filiation, indicating the father's name and relationship ("Marcus, son of Quintus").
 Over time, these practices evolved into the standardized suffix system we use today.
 These suffixes are not just about preventing confusion, they can also be about signaling lineage, professional status, or academic achievements.

 Common Types of Suffixes: